A Property Manager acquired property that has a tenant in place, but the Security Deposit had previously been paid to owner.

-Navigate to the Tenant page → Create a tenant charge for $$ accounted to Owner Held Security Deposit.
-This reflects on the General Ledger as
+1. Navigate to the Tenant page > Create a tenant charge for amount of the Owner Held Security Deposit.

-2. Create a tenant credit for $$ accounted to Owner Distribution since it was paid prior to the property being switched to new management.
-This reflects on the General Ledger as
+2. Create a tenant credit for the amount of the Owner Distribution since it was paid prior to the property being switched to new management.

 3. Initiate Tenant Move Out Workflow

-4. Click on Payables----> There will be a payable for $600 Security Deposit refund to the tenant.
+4. Click on Payables.
+There will be a tenant payable for the Security Deposit refund.

-5. Request Owner Contribution for the balance of funds needed for the full Security Deposit and post.
+5. Request an Owner Contribution for the full Security Deposit amount and post.